A vast distant mountain horizon at dusk, an open winding road leading the eye toward far luminous light.

 Jupiter also gives Sagittarius a bluntness that is entirely without malice.
 The Archer says what it sees.
 It is not performing honesty; it has simply not yet developed the filter between perception and speech that most signs install early.
 This makes Sagittarius refreshing, funny, occasionally stunning to be around, and periodically devastating to relationships with people who needed a little more time to be told the truth.
 The intent is never cruelty.
 The timing is just the timing of Jupiter: large, abundant, and slightly too much.

 The shadow is avoidance dressed as adventure.
 The same restlessness that makes Sagittarius expansive can become a way of never quite arriving — never quite committing, never quite finishing the project, never quite allowing the relationship to become as deep as it could be because depth requires staying still long enough to be changed by someone.
+The Archer aims at a horizon, but an Archer also lowers the bow once the arrow is in flight — every shot needs a target chosen and committed to, not just bowstring drawn.
 The growth edge is completion: choosing to see a thing through to its end, not because the horizon has disappeared but because what is here, now, is also worth fully inhabiting.

 Traditional correspondences